 Last updated: 20 August 2014

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 Protests, often at short notice, continue across major cities in Bulgaria, with the largest crowds in Sofia.
 The protests remain largely peaceful, but are attracting attention from extreme groups so there is a small risk of violence.
 Avoid large gatherings in public spaces, keep up to date with media reports and follow the advice of the local authorities.

 There is an underlying threat from terrorism.

 Be aware of pickpockets in city centres and tourist resorts especially in crowded areas like buses, trains and busy streets.
-Keep valuables in a hotel safe if possible.
+There has been an increase in burglaries from hotel rooms in Sunny Beach.
+Keep valuables in a safe.